jongs/jongs.github.io/_posts/2021-12-12-a-simple-plan-ca.md

 For the November 2022 elections, we need to move primary participation from 10% to > 50%.
 The vast majority of Democrats and Republicans are moderate; they just need to go out and vote on the primaries.
 Add to that, non-party affiliation represents 25% of the total California voters so if we all go we can get sensible candidates on both parties.

-<mark>Action item #1:  We need to run an aggressive campaign to get people out to vote in the primaries of 2022.</mark>
+*Action item #1:  We need to run an aggressive campaign to get people out to vote in the primaries of 2022.*
 &nbsp;
 The second step is to do stack rank voting.
 &nbsp;